mgrojo/alr2appimage/README.md

 | | `Terminal` | This field of the desktop entry will be set to `true`
 | | `Type` | This field of the desktop entry will be set to `Application`

+If these defaults are not good for your project, you can also define a template for your desktop file, and only the fields that you want will be included from the `alire.toml` or initialized by this utility.